mortgage minds

 Some lenders instruct the valuation on the submission of the full application.
 However, others only instruct the property valuation once the underwriter agrees to the application after reviewing the supporting documents.

-You can check out the 10 Steps UK mortgage application process to become a homeowner, or landlord or save money on remortgages for details.
+You can check out the 10 Steps UK mortgage application process to become a homeowner or landlord or save money on remortgages for details.

 7. Arrange protection

 For most, a mortgage payment is one of their most significant financial commitments.
-It will not be easy to meet regular mortgage payments with savings if you’ll get sick or lose your job or your house gets damaged due to any natural disaster such as fire or flooding.
+It will not be easy to meet regular mortgage payments with savings if you get sick or lose your job or your house gets damaged due to any natural disaster such as fire or flooding.

 There are different types of protection products available.
 However, the following are the essential protection options you should consider when you buy a house.

 • Building insurance.
 You must have building insurance in place at the time when you exchange contracts.
-If you do not have buildings insurance in place, you can breach your mortgage terms as it is a must-have requirement by most lenders to protect the security.
+If you do not have building insurance in place, you can breach your mortgage terms as it is a must-have requirement by most lenders to protect the security.

 • Life assurance.
 It gives you the comfort of knowing that your loved ones will be taken care of should the worst happen.
 Life assurance ensures that your mortgage will be repaid in the event of death.
 This means that your dependents will be left with a mortgage-free roof over their heads.